xorq-labs/snowflake-keypair-helper/README.md

     --env-path .env.secrets.snowflake.keypair
 ```

-writing the variables to an env file (`"$TEST_USER".env`), using the developer's credentials loaded from disk (`.env.secrets.snowflake.keypair`). this is handy for users meant only for testing.
+writing the variables to an env file (`"$TEST_USER.env"`), using the developer's credentials loaded from disk (`.env.secrets.snowflake.keypair`). this is handy for users meant only for testing.

 ### as a developer, connect with the keypair variables you've populated to environment variables